Lightning Network: Limitations

 The Lightning Network (LN) operates through bidirectional payment channels between two nodes, forming smart contracts that facilitate off-chain transactions.
 If either party closes a channel, the final state is settled on the Bitcoin blockchain.
 While this design enables faster and cheaper transactions, the necessity of on-chain transactions to open and close channels introduces scalability constraints.

 Routing

 To preserve privacy and security, the network employs an onion routing protocol, wherein each node in the path decrypts only enough information to determine the next hop, without knowledge of the payment's origin or final destination.

+As of March 2026, the Lightning Network had over 17,000 public nodes and approximately 40,000 public payment channels, with a total network capacity of around 4,900 BTC.

 Use cases

 Bitcoin was originally intended to be a peer-to-peer electronic cash system.
 A notable early example occurred in May 2010 when Laszlo Hanyecz paid 10,000 BTC for two pizzas—an event now noted annually as Bitcoin Pizza Day.
 As Bitcoin's value and network congestion increased, this use was no longer practical.

 The Lightning Network is intended to address this and to make peer-to-peer payments more practical.

-Several cryptocurrency wallets offer support for the Lightning Network.
+Several cryptocurrency wallets offer support for the Lightning Network, including Phoenix, Cash App, Muun, Zeus, Strike and Breez.